mantis3de/game-export-pipeline-docs/docs/getting-started/quick-start.md

 For any issue:

 - **Select & Focus** jumps to the exact faces/edges and **zooms the viewport** to them (flipped faces light up red).
-- **Fix Safe Issues** runs every non-destructive repair on the ticked objects (there's no per-issue fixer; destructive geometry repairs are done by hand from Select & Focus).
+- Repairs are manual, in the **Individual Steps** panel (Safe Repairs, Fix Names, transforms…); geometry problems are fixed by hand from Select & Focus.

 !!! warning "Re-validate after changes"
     The report reflects the **last** run.
 After changing a threshold or fixing in Edit Mode, click **Run Validation** again.